Screenshot

 ✓ Improved Efficiency: With well-organized queues, businesses can reduce customer frustration, leading to quicker service and more efficient operations.

-Physical Queue Managers
+How Physical Queue Managers Work?

 For many years, physical queue managers were the go-to solution for handling crowds.
 These methods are still in use today, but they come with their own set of challenges